Income protection insurance frequently asked questions

-Can I have more than one policy?
+Can I have more than one income protection policy?

 How do I decide what deferred period to take?